MDAnalysis/mdanalysis/package/doc/sphinx/source/documentation_pages/overview.rst

 are typically run from an interactive :program:`ipython` session.

-Invariably, a MDAnalysis session starts with loading data into the :class:`~MDAnalysis.core.AtomGroup.Universe` class (which can be accessed as :class:`MDAnalysis.Universe`)::
+Invariably, a MDAnalysis session starts with loading data into the :class:`~MDAnalysis.core.universe.Universe` class (which can be accessed as :class:`MDAnalysis.Universe`)::

  from MDAnalysis import *